Failure in Life: Camino de Santiago: Overcoming Failure

 What happens when things get tough in your life?
-When you feel like a failure in life?
+When do you feel like a failure in life?
 Do you give up?
-When I ask you if you give up I’m not talking long-term.
-I’m thinking about when you have a really tough day.
+When I ask you if you give up, I’m not talking long-term.
+I’m thinking about when you have a tough day.
 A day you would much rather forget than mull over about how bad it was.
-You’re likely thing from a single perspective such as a hard day at work.
+You’re likely thinking from a single perspective, such as a hard day at work.

 What happens when that tough day is challenging from a multi-functional perspective—physically, mentally, emotionally and spiritually?

-A couple of years ago I walked 800 kilometres across northern Spain on the Camino de Santiago.
-It was one of the greatest experiences of my life and I’m very proud of my accomplishment.
+I walked 800 kilometres across northern Spain on the Camino de Santiago a couple of years ago.
+It was one of my most extraordinary experiences, and I’m very proud of my accomplishment.

-It was my very first day of Camino de Santiago walk that was to become the hardest day of my life and it could easily become a failure in life.
+It was my very first day of the Camino de Santiago walk; that was to become the most challenging day of my life, and it could quickly become a failure in life.

 The walk started in St Jean Pied de Port, a small town in the Pyrenees in southern France.
-The walking route winds its way 25 kilometres into the mountains rising to over 1450 metres above sea level.
-The path then drops down 500 metres to the beautiful medieval monastery of Roncesvalles.
+The walking route winds 25 kilometres into the mountains, rising to over 1450 metres above sea level.
+The path then drops 500 metres to the beautiful medieval monastery of Roncesvalles.

-On the day I walked, the weather started out as a beautiful day only to change around midday.
-Not only did I contend with the steepness of the climb, but also140 kilometre per hour gale force winds.
-Add to the head-on winds heavy intermittent rain and things become critical.
-At times the wind was so strong, other pilgrims were blown over.
-I later learned that a woman injured her arm and others were ferried off the mountain after the road was closed.
+On the day I walked, the weather started out as beautiful, only to change around midday.
+Not only did I contend with the steepness of the climb, but also 140 kilometres per hour gale force winds.
+Add to the head-on winds and heavy intermittent rain, and things become critical.
+At times the wind was so strong other pilgrims were blown over.
+I later learned that a woman injured her arm, and others were ferried off the mountain after the road was closed.

 There’s always a question in times like this of quitting.
-Normally I would think about quitting but that day, there was nowhere to go.
-There was nowhere to quit too, only the monastery somewhere ahead.
+Usually, I would think about leaving, but there was nowhere to go that day.
+There was nowhere to stop, too, only the monastery somewhere ahead.

-I’d like to ask you.
-If you found yourself halfway through a journey or experience like this, what would you do?
+I want to ask you.
+What would you do if you found yourself halfway through a journey or experience like this?
 How strong are you physically and mentally?

-More importantly, what internal story would you tell yourself and would your internal story result in a failure in life?
+What internal story would you tell yourself, and would your inner account fail in life?

-It’s your internal story that gets you though your day.
-Your internal self speak is what controls whether you’ll have a fantastic day or a gloomy, out-of-touch day.
+It’s your internal story that gets you through your day.
+Your inner self speak controls whether you’ll have a fantastic day or a gloomy, out-of-touch day.

-While I was walking the Camino that day, I could have told myself “I can’t do this, I’m too tired, too fatigued.”.
+While walking the Camino that day, I could have told myself, “I can’t do this; I’m too tired, too fatigued.”.
 But I don’t ever remember thinking that.
-I just knew that I had to plug on and get to Roncesvalles, even if I arrived at 10 pm at night (I arrived at 5 pm).
-As that day panned out failure ceased to be an option.
+I just knew that I had to plug on and get to Roncesvalles, even if I arrived at 10 pm (I arrived at 5 pm).
+As that day panned out, failure ceased to be an option.
 Overcoming failure was the only option.

-Just to set the record straight in case you think I’m some special athlete or walker.
-I’m not, I’m no athlete.
-I’m over weight and not that fit although prior to the walk I did practice for the Camino de Santiago.
+To set the record straight, in case you think I’m an exceptional athlete or walker.
+I’m not; I’m no athlete.
+I’m overweight and not that fit, although before the walk, I did practice for the Camino de Santiago.
 As things turned out that day, no amount of practice would have prepared me.
 This was a total ‘mind’ thing.

-You’ll never know when you’re about to have a really tough day because they sneak up on you.
-You can never prepare for a collection of unforeseen events that will make a day really stressful.
-What you can do is watch your thought process during that stressful, arduous day.
+You’ll never know when you’re about to have a tough day because they sneak up on you.
+You can never prepare for a collection of unforeseen events that will make a day stressful.
+You can watch your thought process during that stressful, arduous day.

 Action Plan for Overcoming Failure